deshartman/AgentPay/README.md

-# agent-pay: Client and Server
+# Pay Client: Client and Server

 There are two parts to this project:

-- agent-pay-client
+- payclient-server
-- agent-pay-server
+- payclient

-NOTE: Version 3.0.1 of the NPM has breaking changes.
-Please ensure you have the new version after update

 ## Client

-The Client is a Vue frontend to show what could be built.
-This cab be ANY implementation and not just Vue.
-The main use is to use the small pay SDK JS file "PayClient", which does all the heavy lifting for Pay and Sync.

-In addition to the client, there is also an example Merchant server.
-The intention is that the Merchant server is where the Agent currently gets their user interface from and thus would serve the pay component as an asset.
-The Merchant server is used to set up configuration details for Pay, including the API Keys.

-The VUE_APP_MERCHANT_SERVER_URL tells the Merchant server where to get Config and Sync updates from, using the same Sync Service SID as for the server.
-In this release we are using a Functions URL to provide the config.
-Merchant can change this to provide the config to the client.

-Note: Even though we still use API_Key and Secret, they are presented via the Merchant server and not directly in the Client code.
-Once a Pay Token service is created, this need is removed.
+The Client is a any frontend you chose using the payclient/AgentAssistedPayClient module.
+The module does all the heavy lifting for Pay and Sync, so the client implementation only has to deal with the visual components of the implementation.
+There are various implementations, all contained in their own branches.
+Switch the relevant branch to use the implementation:

+- Master: This is a Demo branch.
+Functions handling SIP calls to a registered SIP endpoint.
+Demo Vue frontend code
+- UUI: Functions with User-to-User SIP parameter handling for outbound calls.
+Demo Vue frontend
+- CallRef: Functions with Twilio Gather on Agent leg for calls.
+Demo Vue frontend
+- Flex: Functions into Flex implementation calling and Twilio Flex plugin frontend code

 ## Server

-The server uses Twilio Sync to keep track of calls and payment progression, to which thee Client subscribes.
-The functions are used to handle inbound and outbound calls to a SIP PBX or registered Twilio SIP endpoint.
+The server uses Twilio Sync to keep track of calls and payment progression, to which the Client subscribes for updates.
+The functions are used to handle inbound and outbound calls to a SIP PBX and/or registered Twilio SIP endpoint, depending on the branch selected.

 ### Inbound